YzrSaid/2025_CP-CrimsonMap/README.md

 **Crimson Map** is a capstone project developed for **Western Mindanao State University (WMSU)**.
 The application delivers an Augmented Reality (AR)–based indoor/outdoor navigation system designed to guide new students and campus visitors across WMSU’s Main Campus.

-It includes AN **Admin Web App** that allows easy configuration of building positions, routes, and connections.
+It includes an **Admin Web App** that allows easy configuration of building positions, routes, and connections.

 ---